Seirdy/seirdy.one/content/meta/privacy.md

 No other information is automatically shared with any third-parties, to my knowledge.

-I may share excerpts of of server logs with third parties if I am trying to resolve a technical issue.
+I may share excerpts of server logs with third parties if I am trying to resolve a technical issue.
 For example, I may submit an excerpt of an error log when filing a bug report.
 Any time I have to share such an excerpt, I remove or alter all identifying information.
 This includes, but is not limited to: IP addresses, timestamps, and any uniquely-identifying user-agent strings.

 I do not remove or alter identifying information when sharing excerpts of bot traffic.